jzhoubu/vsearch/README.md

 **Vsearch**: Disentangling Data on LM <u>**V**</u>ocabulary Space for <u>**Search**</u>.

-Vsearch is an extensible, trainable toolbox for retrieval-augmented frameworks, designed to be user-friendly, efficient, and accessible, empowering individuals to customize and deploy their own RAG applications.
+An extensible, transparent, trainable toolbox for retrieval-augmented frameworks, designed to be user-friendly, efficient, and accessible, empowering individuals to customize and deploy their own retrieval-based applications.

 This repository includes: